Moving to Tervuren, Belgium

 If you are thinking about moving to Tervuren, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Tervuren can vary greatly depending on the type of property.
 For instance, the price for a standard apartment can be relatively moderate, while larger, detached houses in more desirable areas can be quite expensive.
 As of recent data, the average price for a house in Tervuren is considered to be higher than the national average in Belgium.
-However, it's always best to check with local real estate agencies for the most current and accurate information," remarked one expat in Tervuren, Belgium.
+However, it's always best to check with local real estate agencies for the most current and accurate information," said one expat in Tervuren.

 Should I buy or rent a home in Tervuren?